pcmillerAcme/docs/source/animations.rst

 Animations
 ##########

-The api.acme.codes provides a variety of animations that can be applied to any code or QR code.
-The list of available animations is provided in both human-readible (html) and machine readible (json) formats by the resources below.
+The web service hosted at api.acme.codes provides a variety of animations that can be applied to any code or QR code.
+The list of available animations is provided in both human-readible (html) and machine readible (`JSON <https://en.wikipedia.org/wiki/JSON>`_) formats by the resources below.

 anims-html
 """"""""""